mosquito/crew/example/README.md

 CREW Example
 ============

-This example is a demonstration of the module CREW.
+This example demonstrates the usage of the CREW module.
-You need install and run Rabbitmq before running this example.
+You need to install and run Rabbitmq Server on the localhost before running this example.

 Master
 ------

-Master is http server based on tornado.
+Master is http server based on [tornado](http://www.tornadoweb.org/en/stable/).
 For running, please install tornado:

 	pip install tornado